The Only True Religion

 “When He finished speaking with him on Mount Sinai, He gave Moses the two tablets of the pact, stone tablets…”

 Here, the operative word is “finished.”
-Yes, God finished speaking to Moses, but He did not wish this lesson to be finished.
+Yes, God finished speaking to Moses, but He did not wish this lesson to be “finished.”
 This explains why only here God mentioned the tablets “stone” nature.
 God selected stone as a means to encapsulate His commands in an eternal substance.
-His delivery to Moses was finished, but not His eternal lessons for man.
+His prophecy to Moses finished, but His lessons for man live on eternally.

 But the second account of the tablets does not mention stone at all.
 Rather, it highlights the tablets’ miraculous nature.
 Why?
-As Moses was now descending Mt.
-Sinai to the idolatrous Jews, God highlights miracles, in contrast to the imagined deity of the Gold Calf.
+As Moses descended Mt.
+Sinai to the idolatrous Jews, God highlights the tablets’ miracle, in contrast to the imagined deity of the Gold Calf.
 The tablets’ miraculous nature was now relevant to contrast the inanimate Gold Calf and teaches a lesson about what to deify: God alone.

-Sinai’s lesson was now complete: Fire taught that God is not physical, not biological, not of this world, and that He is the source of Torah.
+Sinai’s lessons were now complete: Fire taught that God is not physical, not biological, not of this world, and that He is the source of Torah.
 The miraculous stones and their writing taught what are His commands, and that they were not Moses own inscriptions, but were miraculous writing which only God could have created inside the translucent stones for all to see.
-And lightning, thunder and shofar showed God’s complete control of the world.
+And lightning, thunder and shofar demonstrated God’s complete control of the world.

-A theme emerges: fire with intelligence, stones with intelligence (writing), and heavenly and earthly phenomena with intelligence (shofar).
-The lesson is that the physical world is subservient to God, whose will is that man pursue Torah over all else.
+A theme emerges: fire with intelligence (voice), stones with intelligence (writing), and heavenly and earthly phenomena with intelligence (shofar).
+The lesson is that the physical world is subservient to God, whose will is that man pursues Torah over all else.
 When giving the Torah, God compromised the nature of fire, earth (sapphire tablets) and the heavens (thunder and lightning) to share His Torah.
 The Jews learned that all that is, exists only for man to study God through Torah.

 God proved His supernatural existence amidst flames, Torah’s commands were validated as divine, and the tablets “testified” as such, earning their title “Tablets of Testimony.”
 And God demonstrated His dominion over heaven and Earth.
 Heaven and Earth were put in service of God imbuing mankind of Torah’s vitality.

-This past Shavuos celebrated 3333 years since God gifted all mankind a system to direct our lives towards the most happiness and fulfillment, in pursuit of God via His wisdom shared in His Torah.
+3334 years ago, God gifted mankind a system to direct our lives towards the most happiness and fulfillment, in pursuit of God via His wisdom shared in His Torah.
 God orchestrated Revelation on Mt.
 Sinai to serve as everlasting validation of His metaphysical existence, His Bible authorship, and His control over creation.
 Harnessing creation to display Torah through tablets and God’s communication through fire, teaches man that Earth is subservient to Torah.
 Our earthly lives were created for the purpose of Torah study.